serenity-is/docs/howto/how_to_use_a_third_party_plugin_with_serenity.md

 ```

-### Creating BSMultiSelect.ts
+### Creating BSMultiSelectEditor.ts

 Now we need a TypeScript source file to hold our component.
 We should put it under MyProject.Web/Scripts or MyProject.Web/Modules directories.

 I'll create it under MyProject.Web/Modules/Common/Widgets (first you need to create folder Widgets)

-Create file BSMultiSelect.ts at this location:
+Create file BSMultiSelectEditor.ts at this location:

 ```ts